 Benzodiazepine withdrawal can be very dangerous and dependence can happen to anyone who has taken the drug over an extended period of time, even when used as prescribed.

 It is not recommended that anyone who has been taking high doses of benzodiazepines attempt to stop taking them all at once.
 This can result in serious physical and mental side effects that, without supervised medical support, can become life-threatening.

 Some of these withdrawal symptoms may include increased blood pressure, panic attacks, rebound anxiety, hallucinations, and seizures.

 Depending on the severity of a person’s dependence, the detox process may require an individualized substance tapering schedule for a gradual, but safe, weaning process.

-Addressing The Stigma Of Taking Medications During Detox And Recovery
+Addressing The Stigma Of Taking a Drug to Aid in Detox And Recovery

 What is most unfortunate, is that many people still adhere to the false and hazardous notion that using medication during treatment is wrong, weak, or dangerous.
 This all too frequent misconception can not only make detox more severe and intolerable, but could result in someone losing themselves to drugs as they return to using to circumvent these unpleasant symptoms, or literally losing their lives, as they could die.

 Using medication to overcome an addiction does not make you weak.
 Instead, you are being extremely strong as you face your addiction head-on and make the wisest and most responsible decision possible.